 - % of votes in line with Trump, per FiveThirtyEight: 11.7% (lowest of any senator)

-- Sexual assault: Gillibrand has been one of the leading voices in Congress on #MeToo.
-In 2013, she introduced the Military Justice Improvement Act to reform how sexual assault complaints are handled in the U.S. military justice system and chain of command.
-She has also called for colleges and universities to reform how they handle sexual assault cases.
+- Sexual assault: A leading voice in Congress on #MeToo.
+In 2013, she introduced the Military Justice Improvement Act to reform how sexual assault complaints are handled.
+She has also called for colleges and universities to reform how they handle assault cases.

-- Gillibrand was the first to call for Sen. Al Franken to resign and has said that Bill Clinton should have resigned because of the Monica Lewinsky affair.
+- Gillibrand was the first to call for Sen. Al Franken to resign and said Bill Clinton should have resigned because of the Monica Lewinsky affair.

 - She has also called for President Trump to resign because of sexual assault allegations.

-- Gun control: As a representative, she was an advocate for gun rights and had an 'A' rating from the NRA.
-But since joining the Senate, she has made an about-face and is now a vocal proponent of stricter gun control laws.
+- Gun control: As a representative, she advocated for gun rights and had an 'A' rating from the NRA.
+Since getting elected to the Senate, she is now a vocal proponent of stricter gun control.

-- Campaign finance: Wants to reverse Citizens United; has pledged not to take money from corporate PACs.
+- Wants to reverse Citizens United; pledged not to take money from corporate PACs.

-- Tax returns: Became the first 2020 candidate to release her 2018 tax returns and called on her opponents to do the same.
+- Tax returns: The first 2020 candidate to release her 2018 tax returns.
+Called on opponents to do the same.

-- Immigration: Supports comprehensive immigration reform — has suggested eliminating and reimagining ICE.
+- Immigration: Supports comprehensive immigration reform — suggests reforming ICE.

-- "The part of ICE that's gonna survive under Homeland Security is the cross border terrorism, human trafficking, gun trafficking, and drug trafficking," she said, expanding on her view in April.
-She said the resulting organization should be fully funded under a new name, and the "enforcement and removal" functions of ICE would become responsibilities of the Justice Department.
+- "The part of ICE that's gonna survive under Homeland Security is the cross border terrorism, human trafficking, gun trafficking, and drug trafficking," she said in April.
+She said the resulting organization should be fully funded under a new name, and "enforcement and removal" functions would become DOJ's responsibility.

 - Conservative track record: During her time as a member of the conservative Democrats Blue Dog Coalition when she represented New York's 20th district, Gillibrand had an 'A' rating from the NRA and opposed amnesty for undocumented immigrants.

-- Al Franken: Some Democrats are upset that Gillibrand moved to oust Franken from the Senate without a public hearing.
+- Al Franken: Some Democrats remain upset that Gillibrand worked to oust Franken from the Senate without a hearing.

-- Staff sexual harassment: One of Gillibrand's staffers resigned over the handling of a sexual harassment complaint against one of the senator's closest aides, showing her office to be at odds with her public persona as a champion of sexual harassment victims.
+- Staff sexual harassment: One of Gillibrand's staffers resigned over the handling of a sexual harassment complaint against an aides, showing her office to be at odds with her public persona as a champion of sexual harassment victims.

-Per Politico, her college nickname was "Elbows" because of her "aggressive manner on the squash courts of Dartmouth."
+Per Politico, her former nickname was "Elbows" because of her "aggressive manner on the squash courts of Dartmouth."